mohse-n/L7N_EtherLab/Installation guides/PREEMPT_RT Installation Guide.md

 dpkg -i linux-headers-3.4.113-rt145_3.4.113-rt145-2_amd64.deb
 ```
 The bootloader should be automatically configured.
 Therefore, at this point, if we reboot, we can choose the RTAI kernel from Advanced Options.
-If the new kernel is not added to the bootloader list, use the grub-customizer program,
+If the new kernel is not added to the bootloader list, use `grub-customizer`
 ```bash
 add-apt-repository ppa:danielrichter2007/grub-customizer
 apt-get update
 apt-get install grub-customizer
 ```
-Run grub-customizer,
+Run `grub-customizer`.
-In "General settings > default entry", under predefined, choose
+In `General settings > default entry`, under predefined, choose
 ```
 Advanced options for Ubuntu>Ubuntu, with Linux 3.4.113-rt145
 ```
 ### 4. Run the latency test
-Install gnuplot
+Install `gnuplot`
 ```bash
 sudo apt-get install gnuplot
 ```
-Install rt-tests (for using cyclictest)
+Install `rt-tests` (for using `cyclictest`)
 ```bash
 sudo apt-get install rt-tests
 ```
-Download the bash script 'mklatencyplot.bash' from [here](http://www.osadl.org/Create-a-latency-plot-from-cyclictest-hi.bash-script-for-latency-plot.0.html).
+Download the bash script `mklatencyplot.bash` from [here](http://www.osadl.org/Create-a-latency-plot-from-cyclictest-hi.bash-script-for-latency-plot.0.html).
 As root,
 ```bash
 bash ./mklatencyplot.bash
 ```
 You can let the test finish its run, or stop it at any time.
-Either way, a 'plot.png' file will be generated in the same directory as the script's, showing a histogram of the latencies of each CPU (core) and the maximum latency.
+Either way, a `plot.png` file will be generated in the same directory as the script's, showing a histogram of the latencies of each CPU (core) and the maximum latency.
 ### 5. Install IgH EtherCAT Master
 See [IgH EtherCAT Master installation guide](https://github.com/mohse-n/L7N_EtherLab/blob/master/Installation%20guides/IgH%20EtherCAT%20Master%20Installation%20Guide.md).
 ### Reinstalling the kernel